 Sometimes a new computer isn’t in our budget.
-In this case, you will need to know some things to check when buying a used computer.
+In this case, you must know what to check when buying a used computer.

-Parts are way easier to replace in a desktop computer.
+Parts are way easier to replace in a desktop system.

-There can be excellent deals that can be found through friends, family, and even on the internet.
+Excellent deals can be found through friends, family, and even online.
 But always make sure you can take a good look at it without obligation first.

 Here is a list that I’ve put together based on my experience.
 This list is not in any particular order of importance.